When you rent a car for a family vacation or a road trip with friends, they’ll ask at the counter if you want to buy car

 Liability coverage is required in almost all states, so you probably have it on your car insurance policy.
 This pays for the other driver’s injuries if you’re at fault in an accident.
 It also cover any damage you cause to other vehicles and property.

 As long as you have a level of coverage that you’re comfortable with, you can usually skip on purchasing the supplemental liability coverage.

 But if you only have the state minimum limits for liability, it might be wise to buy the supplemental coverage for that extra protection.
 It’ll ensure that you’re properly covered if you get into a car accident.

 2. Do you have full coverage?

 Collision insurance pays for damage from situations when you’re driving.
 For example, if you hit a car or you hit an object.

-If you’re not sure if the coverages extend to your rental car or you don’t have this coverage, you should consider going with the rental company’s loss damage waiver.
+If you’re not sure if the coverages extend to your rental car or you don’t have full coverage, you could consider going with the rental company’s loss damage waiver.

 But if you have full coverage and decline, there’s a catch: the rental car company could potentially charge you for loss of use if you damage one of their cars.
 The fees they collect recover any money they lost out on while repairing the vehicle.